-The proposed rule would expand the public benefits that could be considered under the totality of the circumstances test to include a wide range of public assistance programs, including WIC, health insurance subsidies under the Affordable Care Act, Medicaid benefits, SNAP, CHIP, Section 8 housing vouchers, and Head Start education programs.
+On February 8 and March 28, two different versions of a proposed rule were leaked in the media.
+These proposals vary somewhat in content, but in general, the proposed rule being considered at OMB would likely expand the public benefits that could be considered when immigration officials are deciding whether to confer legal status to include a wide range of public assistance programs, including WIC, health insurance subsidies under the Affordable Care Act, Medicaid benefits, SNAP, CHIP, Section 8 housing vouchers, and (in one draft) Head Start education programs.
 Such use would be considered a "heavily weighted negative factor" which could be used to deny an immigrant legal status.
 It does not automatically disqualify an immigrant from attaining legal status, and it does not subject an immigrant to deportation.
 Nonetheless, the inclusion of vital programs like WIC in the definition of public charge is an alarming step.